If you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 • Sponge or scouring pad

-Fill the dirty pot or pan with a cleaning solution that consists of a 1:1 ratio of water and vinegar.
-Put the pot or pan on the stove and bring it to a boil.
+Fill the bottom of the dirty pot with a 1:1 ratio of water and white vinegar.
+You need enough liquid to cover the burnt area.
+Place the pot on the stove and bring it to a boil for one minute.

-Wash the pot or pan in soapy water, rinse, and dry with a clean towel.
+Wash the pot with standard dish soap and water, then dry it thoroughly with a clean towel.

 How to Clean a Burnt Pot Without Vinegar